 Fixing rising damp in your family home can be an extensive process.
 And while there are lots of ‘recommended’ fixes available over the counter in popular hardware stores that claim to offer an easy way to treat your rising damp problem.

 Unless you are confident in correctly performing such a DIY task, it’s advisable to speak to a damp proofing company to take care of your rising damp problem, they will also be able to give you advice on preventing the problem occurring again in the future and in some cases, carry out repair work to areas affected by the damp problem.

 If you have a damp problem but aren’t sure why the issue has occurred or aren’t confident on identifying the type of damp, it’s advisable to call upon a professional for advice.

 You needn’t have to pay for expensive surveys and there are plenty of reputable companies that offer free surveys to help you identify the issue without making you feel obligated to take up their services.

 Although condensation isn’t considered a type of damp that needs any special treatment or expensive repair work by itself, if condensation is allowed to continuously build up, it can easily lead to penetrating damp.
 Especially in bathrooms and kitchens where temperature fluctuations are common when cooking, bathing or washing.

-A good method for reducing condensation build up is to wipe down surfaces that collect moisture, for example, backsplashes, shower doors, tiled shower and bathroom walls and mirrors.
+A good method for reducing condensation build-up is to wipe down surfaces that collect moisture, for example, backsplashes, shower doors, tiled showers, bathroom walls and mirrors.

-If your walls are collecting moisture regularly, this can lead to unsightly mould growth which can have an adverse effect on occupant’s health, especially asthma sufferers.
+If your walls are collecting moisture regularly, this can lead to unsightly mould growth which can have an adverse effect on the occupants’ health, especially asthma sufferers.

 It’s also recommended to dry clothing outside the home where possible, rather than on clothes airing racks or over the radiator.
 If you use a tumble dryer, ensure the ventilation hose leads out of the property via a window or door before making use of it.